-pick-up or drop-off within a couple of minutes and then direct the truckers to the appropriate location for the container within the terminal.
+several trucks at any one time, which reduces truck queuing and idling time.
+With computers and remote cameras, Massport's Conley Terminal dispatchers can process a trucker's request for pick-up or drop-off within a couple of minutes and then direct the truckers to the appropriate location for the container within the terminal.
 Recently, Massport implemented the Tideworks Technology® Mainsail Terminal Operating System Forecast module.
 This system provides Conley Terminal customers with real-time web-based access to the terminal's database.
-The application is used by trucking companies, brokers, consignees and shippers to retrieve immediate data such as the ability to check container availability, bookings and vessel schedules.55
+The application is used by trucking companies, brokers, consignees and shippers to retrieve immediate data such as the ability to check container availability, bookings and vessel schedules.

-Other initiatives funded by the EPA, such as reversible automated gates systems and extended gate hours, have helped to reduce truck idling times at the Ports of Savannah, New Orleans, New York/New Jersey and Seattle.
+Other initiatives funded by the EPA, such as reversible automated gates systems and extended gate hours have helped to reduce truck idling times at the Ports of Savannah, New Orleans, New York/New Jersey and Seattle.
 Advanced gate systems speed the flow of trucks by automatically recognizing and giving clearance to their drivers and cargo.
-Terminal appointments can be granted to reduce waiting time, giving carriers and shippers access to real-time information about their containers.56 landscaping runoff, agricultural and farming runoff all lead to waterways.
-This is no less evident at ports where stormwater runoff from cargo handling operations can run directly into adjacent waters.
+Terminal appointments can be granted to reduce waiting time giving carriers and shippers access to real-time information about their containers.